After a busy year of trekking and writing, we decided to treat ourselves to a touch of indulgence

 As for me, I had spent the year working nearly non-stop on the release of my book and writing its follow-up for a mid-November deadline.
 Perhaps a Caribbean cruise would serve me just fine.

-Decision made, we booked onto an 11-day Carnival cruise from Charleston, stopping at St Thomas in the US Virgin Islands, Aruba, Bonaire, Grand Turk in the Turks and Caicos and Princess Cays in the Bahamas.
+Decision made, we booked onto an 11-day cruise from Charleston, stopping at St Thomas in the US Virgin Islands, Aruba, Bonaire, Grand Turk in the Turks and Caicos and Princess Cays in the Bahamas.

 It was a world away from Alaska, but there was adventure nonetheless.
 Here are the things that we liked best.